sugeshmundayadan/Loan-Data-from-Prosper/README.md

   * Is there any co relation between Loan Amount vs. Intererst Rate
   * Relation between income range and Principal Borrowed.
   * Whats the Interest rate over the years.
+  * Whats the Intrest rate over the years for Home owners and non home Owners.